pedro00dk/willow/docs/HOW_TO_USE.md

 Objects are drawn with default shapes depending on their types, but they can be changed through the context menu.

 The available shapes are:
--   Array: Displays all elments of arrays and iterables such as linked lists and sets.
+-   Array: Displays all elements of arrays and iterables such as linked lists and sets.
 -   Columns: Show values a columns, only supports numeric arrays (without Infinity and NaN).
 -   Field: Displays a single field of an object.
--   Map: Supports all field of an object.
+-   Map: Shows all fields of an object.

 Shapes also have extra parameters that change the way they are displayed.